davelongdev/wordpress-block-theme/README.md

 ## About

 I created this theme to use for developing wordpress sites.

 I wanted a simple free theme to use as a jumping off point for new WordPress projects.

-## Coming Soon

-I'll be uploading this project soon.
+This theme is actively being used on [davelongdev.com](https://davelongdev.com)